 Gather your jars, and all your ingredients together.
 This is a pretty quick process once you get the handle of it, so it’s best to have everything ready to go when you start.
 To give you a reference for how many cucumbers you will need, all these cucumbers filled 12 quart jars.
 First you will need to get your brine started on the stove.
 Always use a 1:4 ratio for vinegar to water.
 We made a big batch, so we used 1 quart vinegar and three quarts of water.
 Also add in 1 cup of canning salt.
 Put your liquids and canning salt in a large pot and let it boil while you prep your cucumbers and jars.

-After your liquid is on the stove, you need to prep the seasoning in your jars.
+After your liquid is on the stove, you need to prep the seasoning in your jars for your refrigerator pickles.
 In each jar you will put:

 1 large pinch of dried dill (about a tablespoon)